Title I Information

 • The purpose of the Title I program is to ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging State academic achievement standards and state academic assessments.

-Shannon Potter, Mary Arnott and Shannon Mangan are the staff in our Title I room.
+Michelle Nutt, Mary Arnott and Shannon Mangan are the staff in our Title I room.

 Lone Rock School District is designated as a Targeted Assistance Title I school.
 Title I, Part A is intended to help ensure that all children have the opportunity to obtain a high-quality education and reach proficiency of the Montana K-12 Content Standards, and proficiency on state assessments.
 The program focuses on promoting reform in high-poverty schools and ensures students access to scientifically based instructional practices and academic content to meet the state’s challenging academic standards.